wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 2.8 20131109 =
+* New: Attachments are attributed to the original author, instead of the person doing the broadcasting.
+* New: Database maintenace admin tab.
+Experimental.
+Make a backup first.
+Has help text.
+* Code: Broadcast data table has unique row numbers.

 = 2.7 20131101 =
 * New: All-links in post overview.
 * New: Linked posts can be deleted, trashed, restored and unlinked.